gustvao/stac2mqtt/README.md

 - Why not just use [Home Assistant Smartthings Integration](https://www.home-assistant.io/integrations/smartthings/)?
 More maintenance and higher security risk needed in setting up a reverse proxy.
 - Once a local network only mod is created for the Samsung Wifi control modules, it will be easy to modify this bridge and keep automations/config in Home Assistant the same.
 Gets you off the hostile internet and less migration work.
 - Other devices can be added by creating extra drivers.
 An example is in the Drivers/SamsungGeoPlus folder.
 Some exploration of supported SmartThings attributes and behaviours are needed.
 The framework automatically detects new drivers by checking for classes that implement IDriver.
+- Use https://my.smartthings.com/advanced/devices to check if devices are registered and are responding to commands.

 ## License

 The MIT License (MIT)